pantheon-systems/documentation/source/content/nginx-access-log.md

 <Alert title="Note" type="info">

-Requests served by the [Pantheon Global CDN](/global-cdn) will not hit the nginx webserver and will not be logged in `nginx-access.log`.
+Requests served by the [Pantheon Global CDN](/global-cdn) will not hit the nginx web server and will not be logged in `nginx-access.log`.

 </Alert>